Afghanistan death soldier named

 "In the time that I have known him, he was always cheerful, polite and full of energy - a real pleasure to command."

 He added: "Our heartfelt condolences are with his parents Peter and Jacqui, his brother Nick and girlfriend Helen.
-I cannot begin to imagine the pain they are feeling, but the thoughts and prayers of the whole regiment are with them at this most difficult time."'Spirit of adventure'
+I cannot begin to imagine the pain they are feeling, but the thoughts and prayers of the whole regiment are with them at this most difficult time."

 Col Story said Capt Townley had been "an exceptional officer, a great character and unbelievably clever", adding that he had volunteered for all three tours in Afghanistan.